Isaiahfeldt/bellcloud-cogs/emote/tests/hostess_state.md

   commands that deliver objective information outside the immediate character perspective or scene flow, such as `/Fact`, `/Recap`, `/Examine`, `/Status`, or potentially some forms of `/Exposition`.

+* **Combined `/Write` & `/Continue` Input:** If the user provides `/Write [prompt] /Continue` in a single message, the AI response should first contain the narrative paragraph generated from the `/Write` command ( Isaiah's perspective), immediately followed by the NPC's reaction paragraph(s) as would normally be generated by `/Continue`, presenting both parts seamlessly within one AI turn.

 * **Structure and Flow:**
     * The core structure involves alternating or grouping blocks of italicized descriptive text (`*...*`) and blocks of quoted dialogue (`"`).